Agyenfra/NANO-706/README.md

 -For HW1 the first part was to load a wine dataet and to visualize the data using a scatter plot.
 The second part was to use the dataset to create a model and evaluate the model.
 After training a data set of 124 with a testing set of 54, I obtained a training accuracy of 0.9839 and a testing acuracy of 1.
--I was able to generate a classification report, confusion matrix and feature importance graph.
+-I was able to generate a Logistic regression with classification report, confusion matrix and feature importance graph.
 All these were plotted on a graph to make inferences.
 -For HW2, I uploaded a MNIST dataset and trained a SVM on it.
 I also loaded and trained a MLP model for logistic regression and MLP Classifier.
 The training accuracy was 1.
 The logistic regreesion scored a 92.03%, Random Forest Accuracy was 96.71% and MLP Accuracy was 88.00%.
 I set an environment for yolov5.
 Yolov5 was downloaded from ultralytics and used for predicting the bounding boxes and class probabilities of objects in input images.